elastic/kibana/README.md

 - `BACKPORT_CONFIG_DIR`: This can be ANY empty folder on your local machine.
 Upon running the docker container for the first time, a [`config.json`](https://github.com/sqren/backport/blob/master/docs/configuration.md#global-config-backportconfigjson) will be created automatically.
 This must be filled out with `username` and `accessToken` or these must be passed as CLI arguments: `backport --username <username> --accessToken <accessToken>`
 - `GIT_CONFIG_FILE`: Must point to a local [`.gitconfig`](https://gist.github.com/sqren/618ab2f77ffb8b5388d675fe705ed6da) file that contains the user's name and email.

-You can now use `backport` as if it was installed locally.
+You can now use `backport` as if it was installed on the host machine.

 ## Usage